clokep/relapse/docs/usage/configuration/config_documentation.md

 Whether to inhibit errors raised when registering a new account if the user ID already exists.
-If turned on, requests to `/register/available` will always show a user ID as available, and Synapse won't raise an error when starting a registration with a user ID that already exists.
-However, Synapse will still raise an error if the registration completes and the username conflicts.
+If turned on, requests to `/register/available` will always show a user ID as available, and Relapse won't raise an error when starting a registration with a user ID that already exists.
+However, Relapse will still raise an error if the registration completes and the username conflicts.

 Defaults to false.